VisActor/VTable/docs/assets/option/en/common/option-secondary.md

 - 'standard': use `defaultRowHeight` and `defaultHeaderRowHeight` as row height.
 - 'adaptive': Use the height of the container to assign the height of each row.
-- 'autoHeight': Automatically calculate line height based on content, based on fontSize and lineHeight.
+- 'autoHeight': Automatically calculate line height based on content, based on fontSize and lineHeight(font height)，include padding.
 The related collocation setting item `autoWrapText` automatically wraps the line, and the line height can be calculated according to the content of the multi-line text after the line wrap.

 #${prefix} autoWrapText(boolean) = false